Lazarus42/hangman/README.md

-Using machine learning to win about 77% of Hangman games on a subset of 5K words from a collection of [479K English words](https://github.com/dwyl/english-words/tree/master).
+This repo shows how to use machine learning to win about 77% of Hangman games on a subset of 5K words from a collection of [479K English words](https://github.com/dwyl/english-words/tree/master).

 Many of the words in the corpus are pretty bizarre.
 While playing with friends on randomly chosen words, we won around 30% of the time.
 I'd suspect on a larger subset, we would have done better but probably not above 50 - 60%.